Tyrrrz/LtGt/Readme.md

 [![Donate](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://patreon.com/tyrrrz)
 [![Donate](https://img.shields.io/badge/buymeacoffee-donate-yellow.svg)](https://buymeacoffee.com/tyrrrz)

 LtGt is a minimalistic library for working with HTML.
-It can parse any HTML5-compliant code into an object model which you can use to traverse individual nodes or locate specific elements.
-The library establishes itself as a foundation that you can build upon, and it comes with a lot of extension methods that can help navigate the DOM easily.
+It can parse any HTML5-compliant code into an object model which you can use to traverse nodes or locate specific elements.
+The library establishes itself as a foundation that you can build upon, and comes with a lot of extension methods that can help navigate the DOM easily.
 It also supports HTML rendering, so you can turn any HTML object tree to code.

 _Currently, the object model in LtGt is immutable so it cannot be used to manipulate DOM directly._